 - Commit small.
 Small changes are much easier to understand; thus, pushing them live is much less scary.

 There are hundreds of ways to reduce cycle time, and this article does not provide a comprehensive list.
 However, it can help you get started.

-If you’re looking for a solution to measure the DORA metrics, Pulse is the way to go.
+If you’re looking for a solution to measure the DORA metrics, Codacy quality is the way to go.